wesleylhandy/social-sharing-client/README.md

 Load the script and stylesheet onto your page, within your template, or via your custom control.
 You can do one or both of the following two things:

 1. Create Your Own Custom Sharing Buttons
-2. Create a Wrapper for Standard CBN Buttons to be Generated
+2. Create a Wrapper for Standard Buttons to be Generated

 ### Creating Your Own Custom Sharing Buttons